audreysuit/BAE305-SP25-Lab5/README.md

 ### Part 3 - Controlling an LED with a Photoresistor

 In this section of the lab, we kept the circuit from previous parts but replaced the potentiometer with a photoresistor in series with a 10 kΩ resistor.
 We connected the photoresistor to 5V, the resistor to ground, and ran a wire from A0 to the node between the photoresistor and 10 kΩ resistor.
-See Figures 3.1 and 3.2 below for the schematic and image of this circuit setup.
+See Figure 3.1 below for the image of this circuit setup.

-insert schematic

 ![image](https://github.com/user-attachments/assets/72ced225-27d5-48db-a8b8-7125b6285aa4)